In this article:

 - Involuntary: By contrast, involuntary liens are third-party claims against your assets that you don't consent or agree to.
 Involuntary liens are typically placed on your assets by a court; they give a creditor legal claim to what they're owed and can result in foreclosure if they go unpaid.

 Voluntary and involuntary liens do essentially the same thing, but the difference is involuntary liens are considered derogatory as they are a result of non-payment.
 Voluntary liens—like your mortgage or auto loan—are just a side effect of borrowing, as they provide an avenue through which a debt can be collected if you default on your obligation.

 Several types of liens can be filed against you.
 As mentioned, some liens are voluntary, and others don't require your consent because they're filed by a creditor as a result of non-payment.

 The following are the different lien types and the circumstance around how each are established:

-- Judgment lien: A judgment lien is placed on your property or assets by a court that establishes you have an outstanding debt.
+A judgment lien is placed on your property or assets by a court that establishes you have an outstanding debt.
 Creditors that can prove you defaulted on an agreement and owe them money can file judgment liens in local courts.
-As with other liens, if your property is sold the lienholders will be paid from the proceeds of the sale.
+As with other liens, if your property is sold, the lienholders will be paid from the sale proceeds.

-- Mechanic or construction lien: Liens of this type must be filed through court and are placed against real property for which a contractor or subcontractor has performed work and was not paid by the property owner.
+Liens of this type must be filed through court and are placed against real property for which a contractor or subcontractor has performed work and was not paid by the property owner.
 A construction or mechanic lien can only be placed on the property the creditor worked on.

 What Happens if I Don't Pay a Lien?